Collection: Black Tea

 Lapsang Souchong Tea

-A classic favourite from the beautiful Wuyi Mountain region of China’s Fujian Province, Lapsang Souchong is known for its distinctive smoky aroma and flavour that are created when the tea leaves are dried over pine wood fires.
-A well-balanced and robust tea that can be enjoyed on its own, or with the addition of lemon, or milk and sugar to taste.
+A classic tea from the Wuyi Mountain region of China’s Fujian Province, known for its distinctive smoky aroma and flavour created by drying the leaves over pine wood fires.

 “Wonderful fragrance, full of flavour, could drink this all day every day.”

 “Always a pleasure to do business with Tea Direct.
 Tea great, service great, prompt delivery.
-I have used them now for some time for my loose leaf tea requirements.
-Their lapsang teas...and I've tried them all, are the best in my opinion.”
+Their Lapsang teas are the best in my opinion.”

 Golden Monkey Tea

-This highly prized black tea from the Fujian Province gets its name from the shape of its leaves, that are said to resemble monkey paws.
-Just the delicate first leaf and bud are picked when harvested, which help to give the tea a delicious natural sweetness, with flavours of roasted apples, walnut, cocoa, palm sugar, rye and lingering spice notes.
+This highly prized black tea from Fujian Province gets its name from the shape of its leaves, said to resemble monkey paws.
+Only the delicate first leaf and bud are picked, giving the tea natural sweetness with flavours of roasted apples, walnut, cocoa, palm sugar, rye and lingering spice.

 “Very nice tea.”